 There are many popular merit badges in this program area such as Art, Basketry, Fingerprinting, Indian Lore, Leatherwork, Photography, Woodcarving, Pottery and Sculpture.
 Paints, dyes, leather stamps and other tools are all available.
-Leather kits and handycraft projects are purchased in the Tradin' Post along with other handycraft supplies.
+Basketry, Indian Lore, Leatherworking and Woodcarving kits are available for MB work at no charge, or projects may be purchased in the Tradin' Post along with other handycraft supplies.
 If you have some of your own supplies, please feel free to bring them along!

 HandyCrafts Merit Badge/Topic Difficulty Pre-Camp Prep Drop-in or Scheduled Sign-up Comments (MB kits are available in the Tradin' Post) ART С Requirement #6 Drop-in on the hour Must complete Req #6 at home; good for younger campers.
-BASKETRY С None Drop-in on the half-hour MB kits cost about \$10; good for younger campers.
-CHESS С None Four (4) scheduled classes Excellent for all campers.
+BASKETRY С None Drop-in on the half-hour No charge for MB kits!
+Good for younger campers.
 FINGERPRINTING С None Drop-in daily Great for younger Scouts.
 INDIAN LORE В Requirements #3d, 5i Drop-in daily Must start Req #3d and 5i at home, then finish at camp.
-LEATHERWORK С Requirement #5 Drop-in daily MB kits cost \$12-16; a great camp tradition!
+LEATHERWORK С Requirement #5 Drop-in daily No charge for MB kits!
+A great camp tradition!
 PHOTOGRAPHY В None Two (2) scheduled classes Must bring own camera & data card, or cell phone camera.
-POTTERY В Requirement #7 Two (2) scheduled morning classes Must complete Req #7 at home; material cost of \$5.
-SCULPTURE В None One (1) scheduled afternoon class Material cost of \$5.
-WOODCARVING С Earn Totin' Chip Drop-in on the half-hour MB kits cost about \$10; a great camp tradition!
+POTTERY В Requirement #7 Two (2) scheduled morning classes Must complete Req #7 at home.
+SCULPTURE В None One (1) scheduled afternoon class No charge for materials.
+WOODCARVING С Earn Totin' Chip Drop-in on the half-hour No charge for MB kits!
+Another great camp tradition!